 Along with the coat Bond wears a beige scarf, light olive leather gloves, and a brown tweed trilby.
 The trilby has a subtle plaid pattern in brown tones with a red overcheck, with a ribbon in the same material.
 Bond wears a tweed suit under the Ulster, which will be covered later.

 Similar to the vicuña-coloured overcoat that Bond wore in Tomorrow Never Dies, Bond wears a charcoal double-breasted overcoat to a funeral two years later in The World is Not Enough.
 Last week we looked at the tweed suit Bond wears under the overcoat.
 This overcoat has a six button front with two to button and peaked lapels with a buttonhole in each.
-The pockets are jetted without flaps, or the are flaps tucked in.
+The pockets are jetted without flaps, or the flaps are tucked into the pockets.
 The charcoal overcoat is an appropriate garment to wear to a funeral and makes up for the less formal tweed suit underneath.
-It’s not as solemn as the black overcoats that many other men are wearing.
-The charcoal coat goes well with the grey suit.
+It’s not as solemn as the black overcoats that many other men are wearing, but it is solemn enough and goes well with Bond’s grey tweed suit.
 With the overcoat, Bond wears black leather gloves with three rows of stitching on the back of the hand.

 In For Your Eyes Only, Bond goes skiing in Cortina d’Ampezzo dressed in Bogner Skiwear.
 The Bogner clothing brand was started by skiier Willy Bogner, Sr., whose son Willy Bogner, Jr. took over the company after his death in 1977.
 Bogner, Jr., who is also an accomplished skiier, was the cameraman who shot the complex ski sequences in For Your Eyes Only and in other Bond films.
 “B” logo of the zip fasteners are shown in many close-up shots to promote the brand.
 Not only does Bond wear Bogner clothes but so do some of the bad guys.
 Bogner’s skiwear is well-made and timeless.